God's Forgiveness and Restoration

 The Bible teaches that it is only through the blood of Jesus Christ shed on Calvary’s cross that our reconciliation to God has been accomplished.
 There is no other way to God the Father, no other way into the kingdom of Heaven.
 This is the crux and the essence of our Christian faith.

 Everyone who comes to faith in Christ, whether Jew or Gentile, regardless of nation or race, obtains the forgiveness of their sins through His shed blood.
-And we find this same teaching again in Revelation 5:9 where we John wrote: “…You were slain, and purchased for God with Your blood men from every tribe and tongue and people and nation.
+And we find this same teaching again in Revelation 5:9 where John wrote: “…You were slain, and purchased for God with Your blood men from every tribe and tongue and people and nation.

-Set Free From Sin
+Set Free from Sin

 Sin is disobedience to God’s commands as they are set forth in the Holy Bible, which is God’s word.
 In Romans 6, we learn that when we were called to faith in Christ, a transformation occurred in our lives.
 Paul taught that when we were still unbelievers, we were slaves to sin, but when we came to believe in Christ, we became slaves of God and His righteousness.
 In other words, the believer is not enslaved to sin and powerless to be freed from it as unbelievers are.
 As slaves of God, we have been set free from sin (Romans 6:22), and by God’s grace and power we have been given the means to rid ourselves of it.
 Paul also wrote in this passage: “For sin shall not be master over you, for you are not under law but under grace.”
 (Romans 6:14).